pirxpilot/grunt-mincer/README.md

 The base url to use when referencing source-maps in compiled assets.
 Defaults to `""` if not explicitly set.

+#### sourceMappingURL ```function(options, file)```

+Optional function that is called to determine the sourceMappingURL for a file.
+Has access to the grunt task options as well as the file object for current asset.
+By default returns the destination filename prefixed with the `sourceMappingBaseURL`

 ### Files

 The files on which the task operates can be defined using all the powerful options provided by Grunt.